Makar Sankranti Celebration In India

 ‘Makar Sankranti’ is a famous festival of Hindus.
-Makar Sankranti Festival falls in the pleasant cold morning and light sun radiation of mid-January every year.
-It will be celebrated on Sunday,14 January.
-This Festival is also known as Uttrayan Festival.
+Makar Sankranti celebration is also known as the Uttrayan Festival.
+(Courtesy: Wikipedia).
+The festival befalls in the pleasant cold morning and light sun radiation of mid-January on 14th January every year.

-According to the Hindu mythology, on this day the sun goes to the house of his son Shani Dev (Saturn), who is the lord of Capricorn.
-From an astrological point of view, there is no harmony between Sun and Saturn.
-That is why this day is celebrated as proximity to the father-son relationship.
+According to Hindu mythology, on this day the sun goes to the house of his son Shani Dev (Saturn), who is the lord of Capricorn.
+From an astrological point of view, there is no harmony between the Sun and Saturn.
+That is why this day marks as proximity to the father-son relationship.

 Mythological facts associated with Makar Sankranti

-It is said that on this day Lord Vishnu had announced the end of the war with Madhu Katbhah.
-He kept the Mandar Mountain on the shoulder of Madhu and suppressed him.
+It’s said that on this day, Lord Vishnu had announced the end of the war with Madhu Katbhah.
+Lord Vishnu held the Mandar Mountain on the shoulder of Madhu and defeated him.
 Therefore, Lord Vishnu is also called Madhusudan from this day.

-On the day of Makar Sankranti, Gangaji went after Bhagirath and merge into the sea through Kapil Muni’s ashram.
-It is also said that Maharaj Bhagirath to give peace to his ancestor’s souls brought the river Ganga on the earth.
-He also offered all the last rituals to his ancestors on this day.
+On the day of Makar Sankranti, River Ganga followed King Bhagirath and merge into the sea through Kapil Muni’s ashram.
+It is also said that Bhagirath to proffer peace to his ancestor’s souls had brought the river Ganges on the earth.
+Moreover, he performed all the last rituals to his ancestors on this same day.
 After accepting his rituals, River Ganga merged into the sea.
-Therefore, a fair is held in Ganga Sagar on Makar Sankranti.
+Therefore, a fair is also held in Ganga Sagar on Makar Sankranti day.

 The great warrior of Mahabharata, Bhishma Pitamah, had also chosen Makar Sankranti day to renounce his body.